🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Labour Demand for Data Scientists in Australia
+Why Data Scientists Are in Demand in Australia

 Visa Pathways for Data Scientists

-VETASSESS Skills Assessment for Data Scientists
+VETASSESS Skills Assessment

 Employer Sponsorship Requirements

-Step-by-Step Pathway
+Complete Step-by-Step Pathway

 Practitioner Note